At the heart of our work is ensuring the safety net by providing life-saving services to meet our neighbors’ most basic needs, like food and shelter.

 - Constituent Relationships: Work with UWGH’s Donor Relations and Brand teams to identify, develop and implement opportunities to communicate community impact work, UWGH goals and priorities to constituents.
 Be an effective and compelling communicator of the same to advance engagement and brand value.

-Bachelor's degree and 3-5 years Expertise and professional background in strategies for increasing the financial stability of low-income populations; Expertise in our workforce development system as well as a firm experiential understanding of the needs of employers; Background in increasing financial stability through a coaching lens.
+Bachelor's degree and 3-5 years experience.
+Ideal candidate will have experience in workforce development, business development, or human resources; Expertise in workforce development/training and ability to understand the workforce needs of employers; Expertise and professional background in strategies for increasing the financial stability of low-income populations; Background in increasing financial stability through a coaching lens.

 UNITED WAY CORE COMPETENCIES FOR ALL STAFF